zecure/shadowd.zecure.org/content/documentation/architecture.md

 If there is a rule the whitelist checks if the rule has a length restriction and if the restriction is adhered to.
 Finally the whitelist tests the character set of the input with the help of regular expressions.

-The following character set filters for the whitelist are available:
+The following character set filters for the whitelist are available (case-insensitive):

 |Name|Characters|
 |---|---|